technicallyawriter/portfolio/README.md

 This repo contains the Antora playbook for https://technicallyawriter.github.io/portfolio.

-Once [portfolio-docs](https://github.com/technicallyawriter/portfolio-docs) pushes to its [branch]`main` branch, a deployment to GitHub Pages is triggered via GitHub Actions from this repository.
+Once [portfolio-docs](https://github.com/technicallyawriter/portfolio-docs) pushes to its `main` branch, a deployment to GitHub Pages is triggered via GitHub Actions from this repository.

 ## Related repositories